4-Month Sleep Regression: Your Survival Guide Is Here

 Self-care also entails considering ways to help you get the sleep you need to feel more rested, regardless of your baby's sleep schedule.

-This might mean taking naps when your little one does or asking for help from loved ones.
-Whatever makes sense for you and your situation, don't forget to take care of yourself, too!
+This could mean taking naps when your little one does or asking for help from loved ones.
+Even small acts like walking outside or having a cup of tea can help relieve stress and improve your overall well-being.

 You Can Do This!